Change-point Detection and Segmentation of Discrete Data using Bayesian Context Trees: -based change-point detection

 Each segment $x(j;\pp)$, $1 \leq j \leq \ell+1$, is assumed to be distributed as a variable-memory chain with model $T^{(j)}\in{\mathcal T}(D)$, parameter vector $\theta^{(j)}$, and initial context given by the $D$ symbols preceding $x_{p_{j-1}}$ (i.e., the last $D$ symbols of the previous segment).
 The resulting likelihood is,

 where each term in the product is given by~(\ref{lik_old}).

-{\bf Prior structure.} Given the number $\ell$ of change-points, following \cite{Green} and \cite{Fearnhead}, we place a prior on their locations $\pp$ specified by the even-order statistics of $(2\ell+1)$ uniform draws from $\{2, 3, \ldots, n-1\}$ without replacement,
+{\bf Prior structure.} Given the number $\ell$ of change-points, following \cite{green:95} and \cite{fearnhead:06}, we place a prior on their locations $\pp$ specified by the even-order statistics of $(2\ell+1)$ uniform draws from $\{2, 3, \ldots, n-1\}$ without replacement,

 where $K_{\ell} = \binom{n-2}{2\ell+1}$.
 This prior penalizes short segments to avoid overfitting: The probability of $\pp$ is proportional to the product of the lengths of the segments~$x(j;\pp)$.
-For example, the prior gives zero probability to adjacent change-points in $\pp$, i.e., to segments with zero length.
+Finally, given $\ell$ and $\pp$, an independent \BCT\ prior $ \pi(T^{(j)})\pi(\theta^{(j)}|T^{(j)})$ is placed on the tree-model and parameters of each segment $j$, as in~(\ref{eq:prior_BCT1}) and~(\ref{eq:prior_BCT2}).